stitchlang/stitch/README.md

 @end
 ```

 I think the example above just WORKS.
-Command substitution takes any Bool and propogates it up as a Bool.
+Inline commands take any Bool and propogate it up as a Bool.
 If a Bool is attempted to be used as a string, it is an error, i.e.

 ```sh
 ls (@not grep needle file)